Whynotmetoo/spam_detection/README.md

 ## 🚀 Features

-- BERT-based email spam detection
+- BERT-based email spam detection with high accuracy
-- Text preprocessing and cleaning
+- Text preprocessing and cleaning for both email subjects and bodies
-- Model training and evaluation
 - Interactive web interface using Streamlit
 - Model interpretability using SHAP/LIME
-- Support for both text input and email file upload
+- Support for both text input and email file upload (.eml, .txt)
+- Real-time prediction with confidence scores
+- Detailed model performance metrics and visualizations
+- Multi-language support (with English focus)
+- Robust email parsing and content extraction

 ## 📋 Prerequisites

 - Python 3.8+
-- PyTorch
+- PyTorch 2.7.1+
-- Transformers (Hugging Face)
+- CUDA-capable GPU (optional but recommended for training)
 - Other dependencies listed in `requirements.txt`

 ## 🛠️ Installation